-Policy C-PS-2i: Applications for new development or redevelopment on coastal bluff property shall be required to include a site-specific coastal bluff erosion hazards report from a licensed Geotechnical Engineer, Engineering Geologist, or Geophysicist that establishes a geologic setback line for proposed new temporary (e.g., gazebos and portable spas) and permanent (e.g., roads, driveways, water lines, drainage improvements, and septic systems and leachfields) structures and infrastructure.
+Policy C-PS-2d: Applications for new development or coastal redevelopment on coastal bluff property shall be required to include a site-specific coastal bluff erosion hazards report from a licensed Geotechnical Engineer, Engineering Geologist, or Geophysicist that establishes a geologic setback line for proposed new development.
 This setback shall be no less than 100 feet and shall establish where on the bluff top stability can reasonably be assured for the economic life of the development (no less than 100 years).
-All new structures for human occupancy and infrastructure located on a bluff top shall be setback to ensure that it will not be endangered by coastal bluff erosion, retreat, and collapse; and thereby avoid the need for shoreline protection devices during the economic life of the development.
-The effect of any existing shoreline protective devices shall not be factored into the required stability analysis.
+All new structures for human occupancy and infrastructure located on a coastal bluff top shall be setback to ensure that it will not be endangered by coastal bluff erosion, retreat, and collapse; and thereby avoid the need for shoreline protection devices during the economic life of the development.
+Shoreline protection devices are prohibited for new development and shall not be considered when evaluating setback from coastal hazards.